Skip to Content

 This is optional and depends entirely on whether or not you want to head to Wilson’s Promontory or not.

 You head along the C444 to the southernmost point of mainland Australia.
-I would set off early in the day, so you can spend as much time as possible here.
+I would set off early in the day, so you can spend as much time as possible here, as it’s one of the most underrated national parks in Australia.

 You can spend the night here or drive back it’s up to you.
 Be advised you can’t stay in your camper van overnight in the park, so you’ll have to park it elsewhere.